dullhunk/whats-the-story-learning-glory/index.md

 ![Image](https://github.com/user-attachments/assets/bcec2956-9886-4b79-8a4d-a586bb393ed4)

-Figure 2: Teaching and Learning are stated core values of the University of Manchester, alongside research and social responsibility
+**Figure 2:** Teaching and Learning are stated core values of the University of Manchester, alongside research (discovery) and (corporate) social responsibility

 ---